saugatshrestha-cmd/product_management_CLI/README.md

   - Clear separation: Controller → Service → Repository
 - **Standardized Responses:**
   - `SuccessResponse` and `ErrorResponse` format all API responses
+- **Audit Trail:**
+  - Each action is audited and stored in database.

 ---